Surfaces of constant principal-curvatures ratio in isotropic geometry: Channel surfaces

 This lemma and its proof remain true, if we allow the characteristics $c(t)$ to have endpoints (in the definition of an isotropic channel surface); then $c(t)$ is going to be an arc of an isotropic circle instead of a full one.

-\begin{proof}[Proof of Theorem~\ref{l-both-curvatures-constant}] By Lemma~\ref{constant_isphere}, locally there are two families of congruent parabolic isotropic spheres of radii $1/\kappa_1$ and $1/\kappa_2$ respectively touching the surface along isotropic principal curvature lines.
+\begin{proof}[Proof of Theorem~\ref{l-both-curvatures-constant}] By Lemma~\ref{constant_isphere}, locally there are two families of congruent parabolic isotropic spheres of radii $1/\kappa_1$ and $1/\kappa_2$ respectively \bluevar{that are tangent to} the surface along isotropic principal curvature lines.
 By the last assertion of Lemma~\ref{ip-curvature}, one of the characteristics $c(t)$ of one family is an arc of a parabolic isotropic circle.
-Performing an appropriate isotropic congruence, one can make the parabolic isotropic sphere $S(t)$, touching the surface along $c(t)$, symmetric with respect to the plane of $c(t)$.
+Performing an appropriate isotropic congruence, one can make the parabolic isotropic sphere $S(t)$ \bluevar{that is tangent to} the surface along $c(t)$ symmetric with respect to the plane of $c(t)$.
 The isotropic spheres of the other family are congruent and touch $S(t)$ at the points of~$c(t)$.
 Hence they are obtained by parabolic rotations of one isotropic sphere, and thus the surface is locally parabolic rotational.
 By Proposition~\ref{thm-parabolic-rotational}, the theorem follows.
 (The envelope of the other family can also be computed directly.) \end{proof}